Shuttle and Metro Transit City Bus

 All vehicles (cars, trucks, vans, etc.) must be registered with the State of Minnesota.
 There is a registration fee for this, and it varies depending on the type of vehicle you own and its age.
-You must register your car within 60 days of arriving in Minnesota, or, if you buy a car in Minnesota, it must register it within 14 days.
+You must register your car within 60 days of arriving in Minnesota, or, if you buy a car in Minnesota, it must be registered within 14 days.
 The only exception to this law is if you expect to stay in Minnesota for less than one year and have a valid driver's license issued to you from another state.
 When you register your car, you must provide proof that you have insurance.
-For information, call the Motor Vehicle Division at 296-6911.

 Involved in an accident

 A driver involved in any accident should seek advice at once.
 At the time of the accident someone should be asked to telephone for police assistance.
 The police will arrange for tow trucks and ambulance if they are needed.
 Be sure to write down the name, address, phone number, car license plate number, and automobile insurance company of any other persons/cars involved in the accident.
 At the very least, the police will require that you fill out a written report within five days following the accident.
 Do not leave the scene of an accident until told to do so by the police.
 Notify your insurance company immediately.